bluetel/gomodo/README.md

 [![Build Status](https://travis-ci.org/Bluetel-Solutions/gomodo.svg?branch=master)](https://travis-ci.org/Bluetel-Solutions/gomodo)

 # Gomodo
-The aim of gomodo is to make CLI projects a little easier.
+Gomodo is a GO Lang CLI framework that allows you to express Actions as structs.
+The purpose of this is to provide you with a basic framework that provides all the bootstrap you need to create large scale command line applications.

 # Basic Usage